Purav Raja: 2013: Breakthrough, First ATP world tour title

 In February, Raja made his Davis Cup debut against Korea.
 He partnered with Indian doubles legend Leander Paes and won his debut tie.

-2013 proved to be breakthrough year for Raja.
+2013 proved to be a breakthrough year for Raja.
 He played most of the season with his most successful partner Divij Sharan.
-The pair performed consistently and reached 5 Challenger finals winning a title at Kyoto Challenger, Japan.
+The pair performed consistently and reached 5 Challenger finals, winning a title at Kyoto Challenger, Japan.

 Raja and Divij found their biggest success by winning their first ATP world tour title at 2013 Claro Open in Bogotá, Colombia.
 They defeated second-seed French-Dutch combination of Édouard Roger-Vasselin and Igor Sijsling in the finals.

-They also entered qualifying draw at 2013 Wimbledon Championships and successfully qualified for main draw.
-They lost in first round to Nicholas Monroe and Simon Stadler.
+They also entered the qualifying draw at 2013 Wimbledon Championships and qualified for the main draw.
+They lost in the first round to Nicholas Monroe and Simon Stadler.
 This was the first match at a Grand Slam event for both Raja and Divij.

 As a result of good run Raja entered top 100 rankings for the first time in his career.
 He also finished year inside top 100 doubles rankings at 90.

 2014

-Raja's performance dipped a bit in year 2014.
+Raja's performance dipped a bit in 2014.
 He could reach only two Challenger finals winning only one title.
 He won the title with Divij Sharan at Kyoto Challenger in Japan.
 His performance at ATP world tour level was also poor with his best finish as a semifinal appearance at Zagreb Indoors.
 As a result, his rankings fell out of top 100 and he finished year at 130.

 2015

 Raja started season on strong note.
 He reached to semifinals at Chennai Open.
 In February, he partnered with Fabrice Martin and made to the finals at Zagreb Indoors.
 This was Raja's second ATP world tour level final.
 They lost to second seeds Marin Draganja and Henri Kontinen in the finals.

-But after strong performance at ATP world tour level Raja started to struggle with his form.
+But after a strong performance at ATP world tour level Raja started to struggle with his form.
 He could make it to only one Challenger final in first half of the season.
-He made good comeback in second half.
+He made a good comeback in the second half.
 He won a title at Portorož Challenger and made it to the finals at Hua Hin Challenger.
-He finished the year at no. 93 ranking in doubles.
+He finished the year ranked 93rd in doubles.